Just like the Nigerian flag, the Nigeria coat of arm is an official symbol of the West African country.

 It was created alongside the Nigerian flag and approved by Queen Elizabeth II on December 7, in 1971; by a Bahamian clergyman and artist identified as Rev. Dr Hervis L. Bain Jr. Another report says it was designed during the ascent to power of the military director, General Murtala Muhammed.

-Below the horses and the shield, is a green field and red and white colored flowers.
+Below the horses and the shield, is a green field and red and white coloured flowers.
 At the base is a golden band on which the nation’s motto was visibly written- “Unity And Faith, Peace And Progress”.

 The Black Shield – This represents Nigerian’s fertile soil.